AdaCore/spark2014/docs/ug/gnatprove.rst

    that must be verified as a postcondition of each modifying procedure.
 The functional contracts on modifying procedures are straightforward but the refinement relation is now more complicated, as it needs to account for the implementation of the free list.
-They can be verified with two provers (CVC4 and Z3) and a 60 seconds timeout.
+They can be verified at level 4 in less than one minute overall.

  * ``List_Mod_Allocator`` features the same implementation and contracts as ``List_Allocator``, but its model is returned by a ghost function like in